HackerBschor/df-music-scores-restoration/README.md

 Type: `Image Generation / Image Transformation`

 This project aims to restore damaged music scores using deep learning methods.
-We want to use **Autoencoders** & **Transformers** or **Convolutional Neural Networks** (depending on the feasibility) to perform several generativ AI tasks to **up-scale**, **deblur** and **enrich** damaged music score into a cleaner and more readable form.
+We use **Convolutional Autoencoder** to perform several generativ AI tasks to **up-scale**, **deblur** and **enrich** damaged music score into a cleaner and more readable form.

 ### Dataset

-To train the model, we intend to generate a huge dataset of 'perfect' music scores by converting [MusicXML](https://de.wikipedia.org/wiki/MusicXML) files into images files using the [Verovio Python interface](https://pypi.org/project/verovio/).
+To train the model, we generated a huge dataset of clean music scores by rendering [MusicXML](https://de.wikipedia.org/wiki/MusicXML) files into svg files by using the [Verovio Python interface](https://pypi.org/project/verovio/).
-Afterwards, we use some [image augmentation](https://albumentations.ai/) techniques or classic [image processing methods](https://pillow.readthedocs.io/en/stable/) to 'damage' the music-score-images.

-Since there are a lot of [open-source/ licence-free MusicXMLs](http://mscorelib.com/actree/) we can use them for the training.

-Furthermore, we intend to generate MusicXMLs randomly to avoid overfitting and provide more training data.
+Using the [INKSCAPE](https://inkscape.org/de/) CLI tools, we convert the svg files into png files.

+We used the licence-free MusicXML files from [MScoreLib](http://mscorelib.com/actree/).
+Furthermore, we generated MusicXML files randomly.
+This enables a limitless scaling of the training data.
-To generate the random scores, we use the [Python SCAMP library](http://scamp.marcevanstein.com/index.html).
+We generated the random scores using the [Python SCAMP library](http://scamp.marcevanstein.com/index.html).

-After collecting the MusicXMLs, we can render music sheets.
 Here we provide some example MusicXMLs and the rendered sheets:
 * Left: Random Music ([MusicXML](examples/RandomMusic.xml))
 * Right: Mozart: Overture of 'Don Giovanni' ([MusicXML](examples/Mozart-Don_Giovanni.xml))